cellistalentpath/express-quotes/README.md

-- API writtin in Express serving a randmo quote
+- API writtin in Express serving a random quote